The Manchurian Candidate (1962 film): Casting

-Sinatra suggested Lucille Ball for the role of Eleanor Iselin, but Frankenheimer, who had worked with Lansbury in All Fall Down, insisted that Sinatra watch her performance in that film before a final choice was made.
-Although Lansbury played Raymond Shaw's mother, she was, in fact, only three years older than Laurence Harvey, who played Shaw.
+Frank Sinatra suggested Lucille Ball for the role of Eleanor Iselin, but Frankenheimer, who had worked with Lansbury in All Fall Down, insisted that Sinatra watch her performance in that film before a final choice was made.
+Although Lansbury played Raymond Shaw's mother, she was, in fact, only three years older than her on-screen son Laurence Harvey.
 An early scene in which Shaw, recently decorated with the Medal of Honor, argues with his parents, was filmed in Sinatra's own private plane.

 Janet Leigh plays Marco's love interest.
 In a short biography of Leigh broadcast on Turner Classic Movies, her daughter, actress Jamie Lee Curtis, reveals that Leigh had been served divorce papers on behalf of her father, actor Tony Curtis, the morning that the scene where Marco and her character first meet on a train was filmed.

+Sinatra offered Jackie Gleason a role in the film, but he declined as he was in need of rest after shooting two films back-to-back.

+Filming

+Principal photography took place on-location in New York City and at Samuel Goldwyn Studios in Los Angeles.
+Notable scenes were shot in Madison Square Garden and Central Park.
+Axelrod said all Sinatra's scenes had to be shot first because he was leaving to go to Europe.

 In the scene where Marco attempts to deprogram Shaw in a hotel room opposite the convention, Sinatra is at times slightly out of focus.
 It was a first take, and Sinatra failed to be as effective in subsequent retakes, a common factor in his film performances.
 In the end, Frankenheimer elected to use the out-of-focus take.
 Critics subsequently praised him for showing Marco from Shaw's distorted point of view.

 In the novel, Eleanor Iselin's father had sexually abused her as a child.
 Before the dramatic climax, she uses her son's brainwashing to have sex with him.
 Concerned with the reaction to even a reference to a taboo topic such as incest in a mainstream film at that time, the filmmakers instead had Eleanor kiss Shaw on the lips to imply her incestuous attraction to him.